nivertech/atsd-use-cases/UKAviation/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/972babb9)

 Here, the user has the ability to filter betweeen 228 different CAA airport aviation metrics.
 Additionally, the user can filter between 55 different UK airports and filter by airport groups (London area, other UK, or no UK reporting airports).
-The figure below shows air passangers totals for 2015 for all 55 airports from January 2015 to February 2016.
+The figure below shows air passengers totals for 2015 for all 55 airports from January 2015 to February 2016.

 ![Figure 4](Images/Figure4.png)